Emily Harper

 Compassionate End-of-Life Care

 Caring for an older dog is a special journey.
 It’s a time to cherish the bond you’ve built and create new memories together.
 From adjusting their care routine to making their favorite activities more manageable, every small effort counts.
-With the proper care and attention, your senior dog can enjoy their golden years in comfort and happiness—because they deserve nothing less.
+Science explains the changes, but the heart reminds you why the effort matters.
+When you guide them through these years, you’re standing beside a companion who has stood beside you through their whole life.